mbund/blog/content/posts/interactive-security-sandbox/index.md

 I can finally start to implement `cordon`.
 My userspace helper simply takes in some information and shows a [bubbletea](https://github.com/charmbracelet/bubbletea) dialog styled with [lipgloss](https://github.com/charmbracelet/lipgloss), and allows the user to approve or deny the operation.

+With it, I can sandbox `bash` for example.
+This is useful if you ever want to `curl ... | bash` to watch what it is doing.
 It looks like this:

 ![Demo of running ./cordon /bin/bash](demo.gif)